-Stand-alone assessments will be required in SA only in specific circumstances.
-In the majority of cases the taxpayer will self assess and any amendment to that self assessment will be made by either the taxpayer or HMRC.
-A stand-alone assessment will not be required.
+Stand-alone assessments which are generally referred to as Revenue Assessments, will only will be required in specific circumstances.
+Self assessment customers are required to self assess and any amendment to their self assessment will be made by either the customer or HMRC, so a stand-alone assessment won’t normally be required.

 |2.||If an original stand-alone assessment is discovered to be insufficient a further assessment should be made.|

-From 6 April 1998 the charge arising from all new assessments, (other than Special Assessments), and further assessments will be recorded onto the taxpayer’s SA record.
-This is in order that the Section 86 TMA1970 (up to 30 October 2011) and FA2009 Section 101 and Schedule 53 (from 31 October 2011) interest provisions are correctly handled.
-There will be occasions when an assessment for a pre-SA year is required and it will be necessary to ensure that an SA record exists to handle the resulting charge.
+From 6 April 1998 the charge arising from all new assessments, and further assessments (other than Special Assessments and simple assessments), will be recorded onto the customer’s SA record.
+This is so the Section 86 TMA1970 (up to 30 October 2011) and FA2009 Section 101 and Schedule 53 (from 31 October 2011) interest provisions are handled correctly.

-The types of assessment that may be required in SA are as follows
+The types of stand-alone assessment that may be required are below.

-- A discovery assessment made under Section 29 TMA 1970 after the conclusion of investigations under the discovery provisions, or during an enquiry if the assessment is required for an earlier year for which no enquiry has been opened
+- a) a discovery assessment made under Section 29 TMA 1970, after the conclusion of a compliance check under the discovery provisions, or during an enquiry if the assessment is for an earlier year where there’s no enquiry

-- The recovery of an over-repayment of tax under Section 30 TMA 1970
+- b) the recovery of an over-repayment of tax under Section 30 TMA 1970

-- Assessments made where payments of pensions and so on are made in a different tax year to the taxpayer’s entitlement to the amount
+- c) assessments made where payments of pensions are made in a different tax year to the year of entitlement

 The procedures for making an assessment vary, and will depend upon